Monogram Pictures: Creation of Allied Artists Productions

 Producer Walter Mirisch began at Monogram after World War II as assistant to studio head Steve Broidy.
 He convinced Broidy that the days of low-budget films were ending, and in 1946 Monogram created a new unit, Allied Artists Productions, to make costlier films.
 The new name was meant to mirror the name of United Artists by evoking images of "creative personnel uniting to produce and distribute quality films".

-At a time when the average Hollywood picture cost about $800,000 (and the average Monogram picture cost about $90,000), Allied Artists' first release, the Christmas-themed comedy It Happened on 5th Avenue (1947), cost more than $1,200,000.
+At a time when the average Hollywood picture cost about $800,000 ($12 million in 2026) and the average Monogram picture cost about $90,000 ($1,300,000 in 2026), Allied Artists' first release, the Christmas-themed comedy It Happened on 5th Avenue (1947), cost more than $1,200,000 ($18 million in 2026).
 It was rewarded with an estimated $1.8 million boxoffice return.
 Subsequent Allied Artists releases were more economical.
-Some were filmed in black-and-white, but others were filmed in Cinecolor and Technicolor.
+Some were filmed in black-and-white, while others were filmed in Cinecolor and Technicolor.

 Monogram continued to be the parent company; the "Allied Artists Productions" all bore Monogram copyright notices, and were released through Monogram's network of film exchanges.
 The studio's new deluxe division permitted what Mirisch called "B-plus" pictures, which were released along with Monogram's established line of B fare.